A concise tutorial review of reverse osmosis and electrodialysis

-In this review we focus on the theory of desalination of ionic solutions, i.e., how to use membranes to obtain freshwater from brackish water or seawater by RO and ED.
+In this tutorial we focus on desalination of water, i.e., how to use membranes to obtain freshwater from brackish water or seawater by RO and ED.
 In section~2 we describe thermodynamic equations and metrics that apply to both methods.
-We continue in section~3 with a discussion of simple models for RO that assume neutral solutes, and we compare the often used solution-diffusion (SD) model with the more accurate solution-friction (SF) model.
-For the SF model we present analytical solutions for retention, also including the effect of concentration polarization (CP).
-We also analyze energy efficiency in a 2D flow calculation for an RO module.
-For ED we discuss in section~4 a co-current plug flow model valid when several system properties are symmetric.
-Both for RO and ED we set up in these sections a method of cost calculation that demonstrates why the counter-intuitive result that `inexpensive membranes have higher energy efficiency' holds true.
-In section~5 we describe the general two-fluid model (TFM) and we apply the resulting equations to a novel data set for the osmosis experiment where we have counter-directional salt and water flow, and we explain the origin of the phenomenon of osmosis: \textit{why} does water flow to a solution of high salinity?
-In section 6, the theory for RO and ED that we set up earlier, is extended to describe several highly relevant cases.
-For RO we discuss in this section theory describing retention of ions with charged membranes, and for ED we discuss the effect of flow geometry within an ED system, and the effect of stacking of multiple units.
-For ED, we also present results of a 3D cross-current calculation including concentration polarization.
+In sections 3--5 we present the solution-friction (SF) theory, which describes ion and water flow through membranes in combination with the assumption of chemical and mechanical equilibrium at solution/membrane interfaces.
+In section~3 we use this theory for neutral solutes and present analytical solutions for solute rejection, also including the effect of concentration polarization (CP).
+For ED we discuss in section~4 a co-current plug flow model also based on SF theory but in the absence of water flow across the membranes.
+In section~5 we provide a fundamental derivation of SF theory both for ion transport and for water transport, and we subsequently apply SF theory to describe data of an osmosis experiment where we have counter-directional salt and water flow.
+We also discuss the origin of osmosis, i.e., the reason why water flows from a solution at low salinity to a solution of high salinity.
+Section 6 is conclusions and outlook.